Species at risk recovery strategy delay litigation | January 2014

-Backgrounder for species at risk recovery strategy delay litigation (Fall 2012)
+Backgrounder for species at risk recovery strategy delay litigation (updated January 2014)

 This lawsuit challenges the federal government’s multi-year delays in producing recovery strategies for four species that would be affected by the proposed Enbridge Northern Gateway project — the Pacific Humpback Whale, Nechako White Sturgeon, Marbled Murrelet and Southern Mountain Caribou.
 All four species’ habitat lies along the proposed Northern Gateway pipeline and shipping route.

-Other species at risk with delayed recovery strategies that will be impacted by Enbridge include: boreal caribou, northern goshawk (laingii subspecies), common nighthawk, olive-sided flycatcher, and Canada warbler.
+Other species at risk with delayed recovery strategies that will be impacted by Enbridge include: northern goshawk (laingii subspecies), common nighthawk, olive-sided flycatcher, and Canada warbler.

 The Species at Risk Act (SARA) requires that recovery strategies for endangered and threatened species be created within certain time-frames, to ensure timely action towards their recovery.
-There are currently 188 recovery strategies for threatened or endangered species that are past their legal due date for finalization.
-Of these:
+There are currently 162 recovery strategies for threatened or endangered species that are past their legal due date for finalization.

 (Southern Mountain population | "Southern Mountain caribou")